 CSX 7704 kept on eye on its mates.

-After seeing all this motive power, we took US 220 north to Bedford which then turned into Interstate 99 which we would take to Altoona.
-As we neared Duncanville we crossed over some railroad tracks and spotted some locomotives.
+After seeing all this motive power, we took US 220 north to Bedford, which turned into Interstate 99, our route to Altoona.
+As we neared Duncanville, we crossed over some railroad tracks and spotted some locomotives.
 Four miles of back tracking took us right to them.

 Everett Railroad 1712.